Simeon E. Baldwin: Early years

+From 1897 to 1910, Baldwin was a member of the Connecticut State Supreme Court, where he presided as chief justice from 1907 to 1910.

+For twelve years (1907–1919) he was the director of the American Bar Association's Comparative Law Bureau (as well as its Annual Bulletins editor for general jurisprudence).

 To the same effect may be interpreted the action of the Association of American Law Schools, which in 1902 elected him its president.
-In 1869 he was appointed to the faculty of the Yale Law School, then in a moribund condition.
+In 1869 he was appointed as a professor of law to the faculty of the Yale Law School, then in a moribund condition.
 His active participation in the affairs of that school was to continue for just fifty years, for it was not until 1919 that he retired as professor emeritus.
 The revival of the law school was largely his work.
 He increased the size of the faculty, instituted new courses, developed graduate work, and for a long time carried much of the financial responsibility for the school's existence (Yale Law Journal, March 1927, p.
 680).
 It was characteristic of him that when shortly before his retirement the method of teaching was changed to the so-called "case system," to which Judge Baldwin, like most of his contemporaries, objected, he never for an instant changed his attitude of loyalty to the school, which some years later was to be most generously remembered in his will.

+Following four years of research, he released Baldwin's Connecticut Digest in 1871, which supported Connecticut attorneys with their research and also brought clients to his own legal practice.
+The same year, he became legal counsel to the New York and New England Railroad, and by the mid-1880s, he was a leading railroad and business attorney.

 In addition to his work as lawyer and teacher he took an active part in the public affairs of New Haven.
 He served on the Public Parks commission, on the New Haven common council, and on the board of directors of the New Haven Hospital.
 Deeply interested in religious work, he was president of the New Haven Congregational Club and of the YMCA.
 From 1884 until 1896 he was president of the New Haven Colony Historical Society, for which he wrote many papers mostly on subjects of history.